© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanvaches Castle is a scheduled monument protected by Cadw under reference MM129.
 View the official record →

-Llanvaches Castle is a medieval fortification located in Monmouthshire, Wales, dating to the Norman period of Welsh castle construction.
+Llanvaches Castle is a medieval fortified site located in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM129.

 Llanvaches Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanvaches Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM129.